 When I was waiting inside a Tim Hortons waiting for a ride to take me back to the Toronto, I decided to stay in acting for a while because even though I had other stresses in my life and wanted to boost my acting skills and comfort.
 Once again just an activity in acting I was just trying out.

 I signed up for improv classes at Second City.
 I was there just to have fun more than the acting.
 There were five classes they offered for improv which were fun and easy when you’re in a good group that you connect with.
 It’s hard when there’s indifference in the group classes.
-It’s always good to remain open, personable, quick witted.
-There’s jerks everywhere.
+It’s always good to remain open, personable, quick-witted.
+There are jerks everywhere.
 The classes were fun.
 You create scenes, characters, scenarios and situations for small moments of time.
 It’s interesting to see what people create from different perspectives in life.
 I grew some skills as an actor but I made some friends within the programs.
 I had two performances for two classes with Second City that are apart of the program at the John Candy Theatre.
-The performances were the same tasks you do in class therefore that was graduation twice.
+The performances were the same tasks you do in class, therefore, that was graduation twice.
 Afterwards, everyone goes for a drink at the local bar, the Charlotte Room, all the instructors recommended.

 I did a writing course instead of the last level which still turned out good.
 I learned more about the writing process for script making.
 All the courses are informative, engaging and fun.
 I studied at Second City for almost a year, one day a week classes for the improv program.
 But I should really finish level E just to complete the improv program and get my certificate in improv.

-It’s always best to kept trying and be open.
+It’s always best to keep trying and be open.